-Sudanese political parties and civil society groups have voiced support for Prime Minister Abdallah Handok’s national ‘Stand Up for Sudan’ Initiative that was launched on Thursday.
+Sudanese political parties and civil society groups have voiced support for Prime Minister Abdallah Hamdok’s national ‘Stand Up for Sudan’ initiative launched on Thursday.

 Political actors described the initiative as the right move to boost the Sudanese economy.

-In a press statement on Thursday, PM Hamdok launched a national campaign ‘Stand Up for Sudan Initiative).
-The PM appealed to the Sudanese people to contribute with what they can so that the country can overcome the economic crisis and the current pandemic threat.
+In a press statement on Thursday, PM Hamdok launched a national campaign ‘Stand Up for Sudan'.
+He appealed to the Sudanese people to contribute with what they can so that the country can overcome the economic crisis and the current pandemic threat.

-“Given the challenges we face I would like to launch the ‘Stand Up for Sudan Initiative’.
+“Given the challenges we face I would like to launch the ‘Stand Up for Sudan initiative’.
 The initiative aims for a collective national contribution from Sudanese people to help Sudan overcome the economic difficulties.
-Together we defeated the dictatorship and thus, together we can rebuild the country,” PM concluded.
+Together we defeated the dictatorship and thus, together we can rebuild the country,” Hamdok said.

-Addressing the nation on Thursday evening, in the context of the popular campaign for reconstruction, Hamdok underlined that the major challenge was the economic crisis which resulted from the mismanagement, corruption, and the long economic isolation inherited from the defunct regime.
+Addressing the nation on Thursday evening, in the context of the popular campaign for reconstruction, the PM underlined that the major challenge for his government is the economic crisis that resulted from mismanagement, corruption, and prolonged economic isolation inherited from the defunct regime.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.